panchiniak/proc-stuff/README.md

 4. Check how/if proc permissions are being used.
 Use field_permission_example as reference.

 5. Verify access to view the label.
 Operation: 'view label'

-    Encryption seems not to be working under Firefox (129.0 (64-bit).

 6.  <https://www.drupal.org/docs/drupal-apis/routing-system/structure-of-routes> → **_csrf_token**: should be used and set to 'TRUE' for any URLs that perform actions or operations that do not use a form callback.
 See [Access checking on routes](https://drupal.org/node/3048359) for details.